 - A holding order is issued for you following a preliminary hearing; or

-A felony complaint does not activate the right to a speedy trial under the US Constitution.18
+A felony complaint does not activate the right to a speedy trial under the US Constitution.7

 The Sixth Amendment grants the right to a speedy criminal trial.
 In misdemeanor cases, the right attaches after the filing of a criminal complaint.

-2.2.
-What are speedy trial motions to dismiss under the US Constitution?
+2.1.
+Speedy trial motions to dismiss under the US Constitution

 When you file a Serna/speedy trial motion, the judge will determine whether the delay in bringing you to trial is unreasonable under the Sixth Amendment to the US Constitution.